What is Ram? - shan college

 What is Ram?

-Ram stands for (Random Access Memory) which is the hardware in a computing device where the OS application programs and data in current use are kept so they can be quickly reached by the different device’s processor.
-Ram is the main memory in a computer.
-It is much faster to read from and write to drive other kinds of storage, such as a hard disk drive (HDD), solid-state drive (SSD), or optical drive.
+RAM stands for Random Access Memory.
+It is a type of computer memory that provides temporary storage for the operating system, application programs, and data that are currently in use by the computer.
+RAM allows for fast and random access to data, enabling the CPU to quickly retrieve and manipulate information during the computer's operation. quickly reached by the different device’s processor.
+RAM, or Random Access Memory, is indeed the main memory in a computer.
+It is much faster to read from and write to than other types of storage, such as hard disk drives (HDDs), solid-state drives (SSDs), or optical drives.

-Because of its volatility, RAM (Random Access Memory) can’t store permanent data.
+Due to its volatile nature, RAM (Random Access Memory) cannot store permanent data.
 RAM (Random Access Memory) can be compared to a person’s short-term memory and a hard disk drive to a person’s long-term memory.
 Ram is a Short-term memory that is focused on immediate work like using applications, but it can only keep a limited number of facts in view at any one time to use.
 When a single person’s short-term memory fills up, it can be refreshed with acts & facts stored in the brain’s long-term memory.

 A computer also works this way.
 If RAM (Random Access Memory) fills up, the computer’s processor must repeatedly go to the hard disk to overlay the old data in RAM (Random Access Memory) with new data.
 This processor slows process slows the computer’s operation.